Hit enter to search or ESC to close

 • Emails signed with a generic signature block, such as “Customer Service” rather than an individual’s name, title and other details.

-• The email address or domain name do not match the “from” name, for example the email purports to be from “John Smith” or “The Smith Company” but the email address bears no relationship, such as: phishingagogo@ theftonline.com,
+• The email address or domain name does not match the “from” name; for example, the email purports to be from “John Smith” or “The Smith Company,” but the email address bears no relationship, such as phishingagogo @ theftonline.com,

 • Emails purporting to be from a business or a government agency but sent from generic mail services such as Gmail or with an unrelated email address